Spring Room Decor: 6 Ways to Add Spring Cheer to Your Kitchen

 1. Bowl of lemons

 What could be sunnier than a silver bowl full of lemons?
 Throw in a few limes, all the better.
-I love to decorate with food and citrus fruits are perfect for spring and summer.
-They don’t need to be refrigerated and add a wonderful burst of color to your counter.
+I love to decorate with food, and citrus fruits practically sing spring and summer.
+They don’t need to be refrigerated and add a wonderful pop of color to your kitchen counter.
 They are also among the cheapest ways to decorate!
+With their vivid hues and refreshing aroma, citrus fruits bring a note of the outdoors in, creating a happy and inviting atmosphere.

 This one is a no brainer and yet it bears mentioning.
 I’ve intentionally chosen the 3 most iconic spring bulb flowers that I immediately associate with the beginning of spring.
 Yellow daffodils, pink tulips and grape hyacinths.
 The aroma is heavenly and they are as cheerful as you can get.
 Tucked in little green mason jars for a fun presentation, I can’t help but smile when I walk past them.